flashboss/cities-generator/README.md

 ```
 COUNTRY=${COUNTRY} REPLACER_CLIENT_ADDRESS=${REPLACER_CLIENT_ADDRESS} HOST_NAME=${HOST_NAME} AUTHURL=${AUTHURL} PASSWORD_STORE=${PASSWORD_STORE} docker compose up
 ```
-Where ${COUNTRY} is the choosen language, it or en.
+Where ${COUNTRY} is the choosen country, IT or GB.
 While ${HOST_NAME} is the external keycloak url, for example auth-ct.vige.it .
 ${REPLACER_CLIENT_ADDRESS} is the address of the cities-generator client, for example cities-generator-service.vige.it:8743
 ${AUTHURL} is the keycloak address url like https://auth-ct.vige.it:8443
 ${PASSWORD_STORE} is the password for the SSL/TLS keystore files.
 Default: `password`.